TaitoUnited/taito-cli/docs/plugins.md

 - [default-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/default-secrets/README): Uses stag environent secrets as default values for prod secrets, prod environent secrets as default values for stag secrets, and dev secrets as default values for all other environments.
 - [generate-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/generate-secrets/README): Generates secret values on demand either by generating random values or by querying secret details from user.
-- [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README): Uses Google Cloud KMS and Google Cloud Storage to store or backup secrets.
+- [gcp-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcp-secrets/README): Uses Google Cloud KMS and Google Cloud Storage to store or backup secrets.
 - [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README): Uses Kubernetes to store secrets.
 - [vault-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/vault-secrets/README): Uses [Vault](https://www.vaultproject.io/) to manage secrets.

 > TIP: You can enable multiple secret plugins at the same time.
 For example, enable the kubectl plugin so that secrets are available for Kubernetes deployments.
-Additionally, enable the gcloud-secrets plugin so that at least non-random secrets will be saved to a storage bucket just in case you accidentally delete secrets from Kubernetes.
+Additionally, enable the gcp-secrets plugin so that at least non-random secrets will be saved to a storage bucket just in case you accidentally delete secrets from Kubernetes.

 ## Services